trimstray/nginx-admins-handbook/README.md

 Generally, Tengine is a great solution, including many patches, improvements, additional modules, and most importantly it is very actively maintained.

-The build and installation process is very similar to [Install Nginx on Ubuntu 18.04](#install-nginx-on-ubuntu-1804).
+The build and installation process is very similar to [Install Nginx on Centos 7](#install-nginx-on-centos-7).
 However, I will only specify the most important changes.

 ###### Pre installation tasks